MTayyab10/How-to-Start-a-Start-up/README.md

 - There's an ugly side to being an entrepreneur, and more importantly,
 - what you're actually spending your time on is just a lot of hard work.
 - your basically just sitting at your desk,
-  - heads down,
+  - Heads down,
-  - focused,
+  - Focused,
-  - answering customer support emails,
+  - Answering customer support emails,
-  - doing sales,
+  - Doing sales,
-  - figuring out hard engineering problems.
+  - Figuring out hard engineering problems.

 - So its really important that you go in with eyes wide open.
 - And then its also quite stressful.